 Scientists report that the residual amounts of drugs, like Prozac, are affecting the fish that live in waste water in weird ways.
 Here is a report from ScienceAlert: To probe further, Polverino and his team ran a two-year experiment in the lab, subjecting generations of guppies (Poecilia reticulata) to targeted concentrations of fluoxetine at low… Continue reading A weird lesson from prozac-infused fish

 This paper from the Federal Reserve Bank of Atlanta is an interesting signal for determining what happens to the economy post-pandemic.
-It shows a sharp recovery in the starting of new businesses - and when compared to the Great recession this really is evidence of resilience - but! - and this may be a marker of something different happening here – that transition rate, the … Continue reading What will the pandemic mean for the composition of our economy?
+It shows a sharp recovery in the starting of new businesses - and when compared to the Great recession this really is evidence of resilience - but! - and this may be a marker… Continue reading What will the pandemic mean for the composition of our economy?

 The IMF has published an update of its interesting uncertainty index.
-Noone will be surprised to find that the Covid-19 pandemic and the presidential elections drove uncertainty up, but the real scoop in the chart is the overall slant of the curve we can construct: If the upward slope of the curve suggests that independent of the actual events the world is getting more and … Continue reading The long arc of uncertainty bends towards…?
+Noone will be surprised to find that the Covid-19 pandemic and the presidential elections drove uncertainty up, but the real scoop in the chart is the overall slant of the curve we can construct: If the upward slope of the curve suggests that independent… Continue reading The long arc of uncertainty bends towards…?